MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 To understand where the budget is going, it is critical to know where the costs come from in Azure Machine Learning:

 - Azure Machine Learning only charges for compute infrastructure used and doesn't add a surcharge on compute costs.
-- When an Azure Machine Learning Workspace is created, there are also a few other resources created to enable Azure Machine Learning – Key Vault, Application Insights, Storage, and Azure Container Registry.
+- When an Azure Machine Learning Workspace is created, there are also a few other resources created to enable Azure Machine Learning: Key Vault, Application Insights, Storage, and Azure Container Registry.
 These resources are used in Azure Machine Learning and you will pay for these resources.
 - There are costs associated with managed compute such as training clusters, compute instances, and managed inferencing endpoints.
 With these managed compute resources, there are the following infrastructure costs to account for: virtual machines, virtual network, load balancer, bandwidth, and storage.

 ### Govern and restrict compute usage by policy